peacekimjapan/api-guidelines/Guidelines.md

 ### 9.1 Item keys
 Services MAY support durable identifiers for each item in the collection, and that identifier SHOULD be represented in JSON as "id".
 These durable identifiers are often used as item keys.

-Collections that support durable identifiers MAY support delta queries.
+Collections that support durable identifiers MAY support 델타 쿼리.

 ### 9.2 Serialization
 Collections are represented in JSON using standard array notation.